vppmatt/angular-fundamentals/lab-exercises/05-coding-components2.md

 ```
 </details>

-4. In the song-list html, replace the 3 app-song components with the array using *ngFor - don't forget to import NgFor into the typescript.
+4. In the song-list html, replace the 3 app-song components with the array using @for.

 <details>
 <summary>